Generalized parton distributions of sea quarks in the proton from nonlocal chiral effective theory: Convolution formalism

 Since Eq.~(\ref{eq:fj}) is valid for all moments $n$, we deduce that the corresponding convolution relation exists also for the GPDs as a function of $x$.
 Specializing to the case of zero skewness, $\xi=0$, we can write the contributions to the $H^q$ and $E^q$ GPDs from the hadronic configurations in the form

 where we define $q^v_j(x,t) \equiv q_j(x,\xi\!=\!0,t) - \bar{q}_j(x,\xi\!=\!0,t)$ as the GPD of the valence quark $q$ in the hadronic configuration $j$ evaluated at zero skewness.
+We should mention that the above convolutions are only valid when $\xi=0$.
+The nonzero skewness GPDs have additional properties, such as $H^q(x,\xi,t)$ and $E^q(x,\xi,t)$ being even under the transformation $\xi \to -\xi$.
+The proof of the polynomiality properties in Eq.~(\ref{eq:polynomial}) will also be an important check for the convolution equations in the nonzero skewness case.
+Such a proof has been demonstrated in some nonperturbative approaches~\cite{Schweitzer:2002nm}.

 Since the total $H^q$ and $E^q$ GPDs can each receive contributions from both Dirac-like and Pauli-like GPDs of the hadronic configurations, the sum over $j$ in Eqs.~(\ref{eq:convolution}) includes both electric and magnetic couplings, $q_j \to H^q_j$ or $E^q_j$.
 Note also that crossing symmetry, $q_j(-x,\xi\!=\!0,t) = -\bar{q}_j(x,\xi\!=\!0,t)$, in direct analogy to that for forward ($t=0$) parton distributions, has been used to write the integrals in Eqs.~(\ref{eq:convolution}) over the interval 0 to 1.

 To illustrate the application of Eqs.~(\ref{eq:convolution}) to chiral loop contributions to sea quark GPDs in the proton, in this paper we focus on the asymmetries between the GPDs for $\bar{d}$ and $\bar{u}$ quarks, and between the $s$ and $\bar{s}$ quark flavors.
 Assuming that the intermediate state octet and decuplet baryons are flavor symmetric, with mesons $\phi$ the only source of antiquarks, the convolution form for the antiquark electric and magnetic GPDs in the proton involves contributions only from the diagrams in Fig.~\ref{diagrams}(a), (k), (l) and~(m).
 Specifically, for the $H^{\bar{q}}$ and $E^{\bar{q}}$ GPDs at zero skewness, we have